 Become a Counselor in Maryland

 As in some other states, counselors in Maryland who have completed their licensure are known as Licensed Clinical Professional Counselors (LCPCs).
 Those who remain in the supervision portion of the licensure process are known as Licensed Graduate Professional Counselors.
-Maryland also had another counselor certification—Certified Professional Counselor—but this was phased out in 2008.
 The premier professional organization for LCPCs in the state is the Maryland Counseling Association, a branch of the American Counseling Association whose mission is to “promote public confidence and trust in the counseling profession and to influence policies that affect professional counselors and the welfare of the diverse clients they serve.”

 Licensure for LCPCs in Maryland is managed by the state Board of Professional Counselors and Therapists, a division of the Maryland Department of Health and Mental Hygiene.
 Licensure requirements for counselors in Maryland, including those relating to education, supervision, examination, fees, renewal, and “licensure by waiver,” are examined in further detail below, along with salary information from the U.S. Bureau of Labor Statistics as well as public and private scholarships available to aspiring LCPCs in the state.

 Becoming a professional counselor in Maryland requires the completion of a master’s or doctoral degree in counseling or a related field from an accredited institution approved by state Board of Professional Counselors and Therapists.

 The master’s degree program must be at least 60 graduate semester credit hours, and the doctoral degree must be at least 90.
 Both should include a minimum of three graduate semester credit hours in each of the following content areas:

 - Social and cultural foundations of counseling

 - Counseling techniques